OmalPerera/Human-detection-system-with-raspberry-Pi/README.md

 # Human Detection System using Raspberry Pi

+## Functionality
+Activates a relay on detecting motion.

 You may need following components to get the expected Results
 </br>
 ## Hardware Components